grafana/k6-docs/src/data/markdown/docs/02 javascript api/06 k6-http/10-file- data- -filename-- -contentType- -.md

 ---
-title: "file( data, [filename], [contentType] )"
+title: 'file( data, [filename], [contentType] )'
-description: "Create a file object that is used for building multi-part requests."
+description: 'Create a file object that is used for building multi-part requests.'
 ---

 Create a file object that is used for building [Multipart requests (file uploads)](/using-k6/multipart-requests-file-uploads).